tripathiarpan20/G.O.D/docs/compute.md

 ### Validator Requirements

-A validator should be capable of running inference on multiple 8B models in parallel.
+Key requirements are to be capable of running inference on multiple 8B models in parallel.

 | Component    | Specification                          |
 |-------------|---------------------------------------|